-- In the meantime, combine the honey, brown sugar, butter, extract and salt in a medium saucepan and place over medium heat.
+- In the meantime, combine the honey, brown sugar, oil, extract and salt in a medium saucepan and place over medium heat.
 Cook until the brown sugar has completely dissolved.

 - Once the oat mixture is done, remove it from the oven and reduce the heat to 300 degrees F. Immediately add the oat mixture to the liquid mixture, add the dried fruit, and stir to combine.